How to install PICR

 Compose file

-Create an empty folder on your server (perhaps called picr
+Create an empty folder on your server (perhaps called picr) and put the following compose.yml file in there.

 services: